Connect with others who understand.

 Managing Drainage

-Managing boil drainage from HS lesions is an integral part of coping with the condition.
-Follow the instructions provided by your health care professional.
-Some general tips for managing the drainage of an HS boil, especially if it is filled with blood or actively bleeding, include:
+Managing boil drainage from HS lesions is an integral part of self-care and coping with the condition.
+Follow the treatment plan provided by your healthcare provider.
+Some general tips for managing the drainage of an HS boil, especially if it’s filled with blood or actively bleeding, include:

 • Wash your hands with antibacterial soap and water before touching the lesion.